Brad1974/nursery_school_daze/README.md

 ```bash
 rake db:seed
 ```
 5. To utilize the email functionality, you must configure the web app to your email account.
-It is currently set up to work with gmail.
+It is currently set up to work with gmail, but you will need to set environment variables for your username and password.
 If using a gmail account, create a file named .env in your root directory and inside of it set your gmail username and password as such:

 gmail_username=youremail@gmail.com
 gmail_password=yourpassword